The Music of Luke Peeples

 For more information about Luke and his music please visit Luke Peeples’ Music | astarfell.com and Old Gullah woman profoundly influenced South Carolina poet and composer, Luke Peeples | The Graves House.

 Luke’s music, The Collected Works of Luke Peeples, is available in two volumes.
 The biographical book, A Gullah Psalm, The Life and Works of Luke Peeples, by Estella Saussy Nussbaum & Jeanne Saussy Wright, is available from LP COLLECTIONS, LLC., 12 East Jones Street, Savannah, GA 31401.
-More details about all three of these books are available on my website, astarfell.comArt work in this article and on Luke’s Collected Works is by R. S. Perry.
+Those books are also available at the Heyward House Welcome Center in Bluffton.
+More details about all three of these books are available on my website, astarfell.comArt work in this article and on Luke’s Collected Works is by my wife, R. S. Perry.
 Her works can be seen on her website, cronesinger.com.

 A National Register of Historic Places Contributing Structure